thospel/perl-DHCP-Test/README.md

     (because the user lacks permission to construct such packets).

     In general avoid this option.
-It will need IP forwarding, it won't work if the source address is a local IP address amd most (all ?)
-DHCP servers don't care about the source port of the packet so it isn't needed.
+It will need IP forwarding, it won't work if the source address is a local IP address, it doesnt work for broadcast, you often can't send to a local DHCP server (the packet will come out on the loopback interface where the server doesn't listen).
+And to add insult to injury, it isn't needed because most (all ?)
+DHCP servers don't care about the IP source.

 - -l, --listen _ADDRESS_